-The basic purpose of the Erie County Agricultural Society, sponsors of the Erie County Fair and Exposition, is to preserve and enhance, by educational endeavors, the agricultural and historical legacy of New York State.
+The basic purpose of the Erie County Agricultural Society, sponsor of the Erie County Fair, is to preserve and enhance, by educational endeavors, the agricultural and historical legacy of New York State.

 The Society sponsors the Erie County Fair, which is held annually and intended to promote and showcase our community's agricultural traditions, talents, diversity and heritage.

-A 13 member Board of Directors governs the operation of the Society.
-The Erie County Fair employs a small, but dedicated staff which produced the annual event in August.
+A 15 member Board of Directors governs the operation of the Society.
+The Erie County Fair employs a small, but dedicated staff which produce the annual event in August.

 - 275 Acres